10 Fall Boating Destinations: Fall Foliage Cruising

 5. Mackinac Island, Michigan

 Mackinac Island on Lake Huron is best known to boaters because of the Chicago Yacht Club-sponsored race that concludes there.
-Mackinac is almost entirely a state park where you can hike, visit Fort Mackinac (which dates from 1780), and relax at the luxurious Grand Hotel that draws visitors from afar.
+Mackinac is almost entirely a state park where you can hike, visit Fort Mackinac, and relax at the luxurious Grand Hotel.

 Enjoy time on your boat in Mackinac's waters, or take a ferry to the island for a long weekend.
 The island enjoys its leaf-changing peak in the first two weeks of October, a little later than the surrounding mainland.